Skip to content

 Delete Keys

-The built-in delete function deletes relevant key from map.
-Takes two argument, the first one is the map, second one is the key to delete.
+The built-in delete function deletes the relevant key from the map.
+It takes two arguments: the map and the key to delete.

 For example: